 Objective of the survey is to identify a level of digital competence of Russian teenagers and their parents, and to study components of digital competence (knowledge, skills, motivation, and responsibility) and its spheres (information, communication, consumption, technological sphere) of children and their parents.

 The survey covered 1,203 teenagers aged 12 to 17 and 1209 parents of children of this age living in 58 cities of 45 regions of 8 Russian federal districts with population of 100 thousand people and over.
-The poll was held by Yurii Levada Analytical Center according to special methods developed the Fund Internet Development.
+The poll was held by Yurii Levada Analytical Center according to special methods developed the Foundation for Internet Development.

 Russian Kids online (2010)

 For the purposes of effective building of the information society, it is necessary to understand who will be their constructors in some years.
-First researches of the Fund conducted in the country were dedicated to these issues.
+First researches of the Foundation conducted in the country were dedicated to these issues.
 Along with, comparative researches in global context allow to realize special features of the information society forming in Russia, to forecast its prospects and possible problems.
 At the same time by the beginning of 2010 in Russia not a single survey related to this problem allowing to make reliable comparison with other countries was conducted.

 Coordinator of the project is London School of Economics and Political Sciences (LSE), Media and Communication Department.
 Managers of the project are Professor Sonya Livingstone and Doctor Lesley Haddon.
 The project was finance by Safe Internet Program of the European Commission.